 The construction industry is among the most heavily unionized industries in all of American commerce, and KM&M's knowledge of the industry is unparalleled.
 We represent every major construction firm operating in the New York Metropolitan Area in a wide range of traditional labor and employment matters.
 We also represent the Contractors' Association of Greater New York, Inc. (CAGNY), a consortium of the major New York-area construction companies, in a variety of matters involving multi-employer issues and labor issues of common concern to the industry as a whole.

 KM&M's construction clients include: The Contractors' Association of Greater New York (CAGNY); Lend Lease (US) Construction LMB Inc.; Plaza Construction Corp.; Turner Construction Company; Cauldwell Wingate Company, LLC; Pavarini McGovern; Hunter Roberts Construction Group; Insulation Contractors Association of New York City, Inc; The Association of Contracting Plumbers of the City of New York, Inc.; and the Building Trades Employers Association.

-KM&M's practice in the fields of entertainment, sports, and arts uniquely combines services in the traditional facets of labor and employment law with a highly specialized leadership role in entertainment industry labor relations.
+KM&M's practice in the fields of entertainment, sports, and the arts uniquely combines services in the traditional facets of labor and employment law with a highly specialized leadership role in entertainment industry labor relations.
 This dynamic practice includes:

 - Counseling and representing employers operating broadcast television, cable television and radio networks, theatre producers and producers for broadcast, cable and public television and the Internet concerning all issues arising from the employment of performers, writers, directors, and technical personnel;